Last week, Amazon announced they are developing technology to use drones to deliver packages in 30 minutes or less.

 Our minds always want to be doing "something else."
 You're at work, but you are thinking about being at home.
 You're at home, but you are thinking about being at work.
 You're with someone, but you are thinking about someone (or something) else.

-Staying present is a skill you develop.
-In doing so, you distance yourself from your restless mind.
-It requires effort, though - you are reversing a lifetime of conditioning that keeps you lost in thoughts about anything except what's happening right here and now.
+Meditating will help you develop the skill of staying present.
+It strengthens awareness, and allows you to stop being held hostage by the next thought, emotion, or urge that pops into your head.
+It requires consistent effort, though - you are reversing a lifetime of conditioning that keeps you wrapped up in in mental drama about everything except what's happening right here and now.

 And, don't take your phone with you!